mvolkmann/blog/src/sample.md

 and returns nothing.
 This results in the table row for the dog being deleted.

-We won't examine the CSS for this project, but it can be found
+The CSS for this project can be downloaded from
 <a href="https://github.com/mvolkmann/htmx-examples/blob/main/htmx-crud/public/styles.css" target="_blank">here</a>.

 This application provides a surprising amount of functionality